loicfrering/backbone.datagrid/README.md

 ### Header

-A Backbone.View for the datagrid's header which gonna render the `thead` HTML element.
+A Backbone.View for the datagrid's header which is going to render the `thead` HTML element.
 It is also responsible for creating a Cell for each column's header.

 ### Row